damayantinaik/Health_care_Fraud_Detection_Medicare/Final_report/README.md

 # 9. Acknowledgement

-I am very much thankful to Python community for proving very rich packages for data analysis and Machine Learning models building.
+I am very much thankful to Python community for providing very rich packages for data analysis and Machine Learning models building.
 I am very grateful to my mentor Yadunath Gupta with whom I have in-depth discussion regarding the project building, which helped me to complete this project taking into account many aspects of the data analysis and ML model building.